stac-extensions/mlm/README.md

 The STAC Machine Learning Model (MLM) Extension provides a standard set of fields to describe machine learning models trained on overhead imagery and enable running model inference.

-The main objective of the extension is two-fold: 1) to enable building model collections that can be searched alongside associated STAC datasets and 2) to record all necessary bands, parameters, modeling artifact locations, and high-level processing steps to deploy an inference service.
+The main objectives of the extension are:

+1) to enable building model collections that can be searched alongside associated STAC datasets
+2) record all necessary bands, parameters, modeling artifact locations, and high-level processing steps to deploy an inference service.

 Specifically, this extension records the following information to make ML models searchable and reusable:
 1. Sensor band specifications
-2. Model input transforms including rescale and normalization
+1. Model input transforms including rescale and normalization
-3. Model output shape, data type, and its semantic interpretation
+1. Model output shape, data type, and its semantic interpretation
-4. An optional, flexible description of the runtime environment to be able to run the model
+1. An optional, flexible description of the runtime environment to be able to run the model
-5. Scientific references
+1. Scientific references

-Note: The MLM specification is biased towards supervised ML models the produce classifications.
+The MLM specification is biased towards supervised ML models the produce classifications.
 However, fields that relate to supervised ML are optional and users can use the fields they need for different tasks.

 Check the original technical report for an earlier version of the Model Extension [here](https://github.com/crim-ca/CCCOT03/raw/main/CCCOT03_Rapport%20Final_FINAL_EN.pdf) for more details.